shudean/shudean/README.md

 - 👋 Hi, I’m Shukriyah Dean
 - 👀 I’m interested in training to become a software engineer and transition to tech from lab research
-- 🌱 I’m currently learning HTML, CSS, and JavaScript and plan on learning Java and C++ after.
+- 🌱 I’m currently working on mastering JavaScript.
+I have already learned HTML and CSS, after JavaScript I plan on learning Java and C++.
 - 💞️ I’m looking to collaborate on projects
 - 📫 You can reach me through my email: shukriyahdean@gmail.com, or through my linkedin: https://www.linkedin.com/in/shukriyahdean/